The History of Playground Equipment

 To modern people, it’s obvious that kids need spaces where they can exercise their bodies and their imaginations.
 Playgrounds provide just that, and it’s hard to imagine childhood without them.
 Playgrounds provide developmental enrichment on a number of levels, from physical and social to cognitive and more.

 Many of us take these special spaces for granted and have never considered how we came to know and love playgrounds.
 Who invented merry-go-rounds?
 Who invented the playground swings?
 Why do we even have playgrounds?
-It’s worth exploring the emergence of these spaces around the world and how they’ve evolved throughout history.
+It’s worth exploring the emergence of these spaces around the world and how they’ve evolved throughout playground equipment history.

 Who Invented Playgrounds?